• Skip to primary navigation

 If you can’t get to Churchill to see a polar bear in the wild, why not head to the next best thing: the Assiniboine Park Zoo!
 Home to an incredible polar bear exhibit, the zoo is open a staggering 364 days a year.

-Gateway to the Arctic is the world-renown exhibit that focuses on conservation and preservation of Manitoba’s beautiful northern animals, including the province’s iconic polar bear.
-One of the most exciting times to visit is in winter, when the Winnipeg Zoo Lights are displayed.
+Gateway to the Arctic is the world-renowned exhibit that focuses on the conservation and preservation of Manitoba’s beautiful northern animals, including the province’s iconic polar bear.
+One of the most exciting times to visit is in winter when the Winnipeg Zoo Lights are displayed.

 Exchange District